ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 What about read latency though?
 Read latency for a Chain Replication system does not vary with chain length because all reads are directed to the tail.

-Both of these strategies are commonly used; however, the decision as to which one will work best for you is governed primarily by the balance you expect between reads and writes.
+Both of these strategies are commonly used; however, the decision as to which one will work best for you is governed primarily by the balance of reads and writes you expect your system to receive.

 ---

 | Previous | Next
 |---|---
 | [Lecture 11](./Lecture%2011.md) | [Lecture 13](./Lecture%2013.md)